syrusakbary/validate_email/README.rst

 :code:`debug`: emit debug/warning messages while checking email

 :code:`skip_smtp`: (default :code:`False`) skip the SMTP conversation with the server, after MX checks.
 Will automatically be set to :code:`True` when :code:`check_mx` is :code:`False`!

+:code:`raise_communication_errors`: Affects the SMTP verification step.
+If set to :code:`True`, any connection error or SMTP error message from the server will lead to a negative verification result, otherwise it will be regarded as an ambiguous result.
+Defaults to :code:`False`.
+This option is mainly used in connection with :code:`validate_email_or_fail()`, where the exception raised can be analyzed to find out the reason for the otherwise ambiguous result.

+:code:`raise_temporary_errors`: Affects the SMTP verification step.
+If set to :code:`True`, a temporary error reply of the SMTP server to the :code:`RCPT TO` command (as used, for example, with greylisting) will lead to a negative verification result, otherwise it will be regarded as an ambiguous result.
+Defaults to :code:`False`.
+This option is mainly used in connection with :code:`validate_email_or_fail()`, where the exception raised can be analyzed to find out the reason for the otherwise ambiguous result.

 The function :code:`validate_email_or_fail()` works exactly like :code:`validate_email`, except that it raises an exception in the case of validation failure instead of returning :code:`False`.